 Approved: November 2012

-The applicant and proposed preceptor or evaluator must disclose on the application any potential conflict of interest or bias.
-The applicant, proposed preceptor or evaluator, and the applicant’s family member who is a member of the pharmacy staff at the proposed practice site will be asked to provide additional information to assist in deciding if this policy may be applied.
+The applicant and proposed preceptor must disclose on the application any potential conflict of interest or bias.
+The applicant, proposed preceptor and the applicant’s family member who is a member of the pharmacy staff at the proposed practice site will be asked to provide additional information to assist in deciding if this policy may be applied.
 College staff will review the application and supporting material to decide whether the relationship would be considered a conflict of interest or bias, and if that conflict of interest or bias can be managed by specific monitoring of the rotation.
-A notation of the application of this policy will be recorded on the preceptee’s file.
+A notation of the application of this policy will be recorded on the applicant’s file.
 The applicant will be notified of the outcome within five to 10 business days.

 This policy is only applicable where: